zzhangjii/OSA_Installation/README.md

 # OSA Installation
+This document provides instructions for using shell scripts to install Oracle Stream Analytics (OSA) on an Oracle Linux VM, as well as a step-by-step breakdown for how to install OSA manually.

+## Shell Script Installation

+## Manual Installation
-This document provides step by step instructions to install Oracle Stream Analytics (OSA) on an Oracle Linux VM.
-All of these steps except for VNC viewer should be performed on the Oracle Linux Virtual Machine.
+All of these steps except for setting up VNC Viewer should be performed on the Oracle Linux Virtual Machine.

 These steps will cover:
 * File structure